 - 6 credits at the 1100 level or higher in the Major area

-Students must complete all requirements in the Bachelor of Arts framework in addition to Journalism- and Communication-Studies course requirements.
+Students pursuing a Bachelor of Arts degree must complete all requirements in the Bachelor of Arts Framework in addition to their major or minor program requirements.

 |INDG 1100||Introduction to Indigenous Studies||3 credits|